open-life-science/ols-2/cohort-calls/week-02.md

 **JOIN THE CALL** (using Zoom): [ADD ZOOM LINK]

 - Please note that this call will be recorded
-- The video will be available on the [YouTube channel](https://t.co/PMSVAuL5df?amp=1) in the next days
+- The video will be available on the [YouTube channel](https://www.youtube.com/openlifesci) in the next days
-- Turn on your webcam if you don&#39;t mind sharing your face (or off if you do!)
+- Turn on your webcam if you don't mind sharing your face (or off if you do!)

 **This week**